 In the section where we install WordPress Manually, you’ll need to FTP into your website hosting account and create a new folder off of the main folder.

 Easiest WordPress Installation Ever (about 4 minutes to do the install)

 If you do want to go with a new website host that’s really fast and one that makes installing WordPress really easy, then I would suggest A2 Hosting.
 I’ve got some websites hosted there and I love them.
 They’re perfect for WordPress blog websites and they’re support is simply outstanding.

 Here’s a video that shows just how easy it is to get WordPress installed using A2 Hosting:

 Like I said, it takes just a few minutes.
-That’s a video from my free online course, which you can sign up for if you want.
+That’s a video from my 7-day course.
 It gets into a how to really set up a good blog and make it successful.

 OPTION 2: Manually Install WordPress Yourself (Many More Steps)

 We’ll be doing the manual installation of WordPress, which has a few steps to follow.
 They’re not too difficult but it’s definitely not as easy as the video above.

 Go to the Right Folder at Your Hosting